Not only can it lower blood pressure? Study: "DASH Diet" Reduces Cardiovascular Disease Biomarkers

 Extended reading: If high blood pressure is not well controlled, kidneys will collapse 10 times faster?
 Medical warning: Kidney dialysis will occur at the earliest in 5 or 6 years

-DESH diet combined with reduced sodium significantly reduces cardiovascular risk biomarkers
+DASH diet combined with reduced sodium significantly reduces cardiovascular risk biomarkers

-A recent study published in the “Journal of the American College of Cardiology” pointed out that the “DASH Diet” (DASH), which is considered to help control high blood pressure, may be more directly related to preventing heart disease.
+A recent study published in the “Journal of the American College of Cardiology” pointed out that the “DASH Diet”, which is considered to help control high blood pressure, may be more directly related to preventing heart disease.
 The study recruited 412 hypertensive subjects and randomly assigned them to three groups: low, medium, and high dietary sodium.
 After four weeks, their blood was tested for biomarkers related to cardiovascular disease (hs-cTnI, NT-proBNP, hs-CRP).

 Study author Stephen Juraschek, assistant professor at Harvard Medical School’s Beth Israel Deaconess Medical Center (BIDMC), pointed out that this study points out the importance of lifestyle for heart health.
-A DESH diet that is low in sodium, rich in fruits and vegetables, and whole grains, It does reduce heart damage that develops over time.
+A DASH diet that is low in sodium, rich in fruits and vegetables, and whole grains, It does reduce heart damage that develops over time.

-Professor Juraschek believes that from the biomarker amounts of cardiovascular disease, it can be found that the DESU diet combined with a low-sodium diet can reduce the risk of myocardial damage and other cardiac complications.
+Professor Juraschek believes that from the biomarker amounts of cardiovascular disease, it can be found that the DASH diet combined with a low-sodium diet can reduce the risk of myocardial damage and other cardiac complications.
 Heart disease has a huge impact on the health of the global population, and it is recommended that countries should formulate Relevant public health policies can help reduce the number of deaths from cardiovascular diseases every year.

 To prevent high blood pressure, the first priority is to “reduce salt”.
 Exercise 150 minutes a week to lower blood pressure and lose weight.